In business analysis, can a system be an actor in a use case diagram?

 Can estimation techniques help in agile business analysis?

-Latest Post: The CIA Triad: Confidentiality, Integrity, Availability Our newest member: attarlyinlove Recent Posts Unread Posts Tags
+Latest Post: Is AI in training cost-effective for small and medium businesses?
+Our newest member: glassi Recent Posts Unread Posts Tags

 Forum Icons: Forum contains no unread posts Forum contains unread posts